StupidRepo/SpacebarClicker/README.md

 > **Warning**: The unstable builds may be unstable, and may not work properly.

-The executable is `SpacebarClicker.app` for macOS, `SpacebarClicker` (the file without the file extentsion) for GNU/Linux or `SpacebarClicker.exe` for Windows.
+The executable is `SpacebarClicker` (the file without the file extenstion) for macOS, `SpacebarClicker` (the file without the file extentsion) for GNU/Linux or `SpacebarClicker.exe` for Windows.
 ## Building
 ### macOS + Windows + Linux
 `git clone` the repository, then run: